How to Refinish a Fiberglass Shower Pan

 Step 2 - Sand the Fiberglass Shower Pan

 Now sand down the surface of your shower pan.
 Sanding will help the paint to find raised surfaces on which it can stick.
 As an alternative to using a sander, you can try steel wool, although this will take more energy.
-This sanding should remove the shiny surface of your fiberglass.
+Either way, it's a good idea to wear a respirator or face mask and safety glasses to keep from getting fiberglass particles in your eyes or lungs.
+Once you're finished, the sanding should remove the shiny surface from your fiberglass.
 Clean the dust and then place masking tape and tarpaulin over the bathroom area.
 You may want to cover the drain with tape to protect it.

 Step 3 - Paint Your Fiberglass Shower Pan